-Zoë Spangler is a classical soprano from Salem, Oregon.
-She currently resides in Denver, Colorado.
-This summer, Zoë performed the role of La fée in Miami Music Festival’s production of Cendrillon.
+Zoë Spangler is a classical soprano from Turner, Oregon, though she currently resides in Denver, Colorado.
+Last summer, Zoë performed the role of La fée in the Miami Classical Music Festival production of Cendrillon.
 Additionally, she performed the role of Pamina and covered Queen of the Night in Lamont Opera Theatre’s 2021 production of Die Zauberflöte.
 Other recent engagements include her performance of Beth March in Mark Adamo’s Little Women with Opera in the Ozarks as well as performing the roles of Suor Genovieffa, Nella, and Young Lover in Puccini’s Il Trittico with Lamont Opera Theatre.
-Zoë has performed roles from various opera scenes as well such as Lucia (Lucia di Lammermoor), Despina (Così fan tutte), and Sophie (Werther).
+Zoë has also performed roles from various opera scenes such as Lucia (Lucia di Lammermoor), Despina (Così fan tutte), and Sophie (Werther).
 Aside from opera, Zoë enjoys singing concert repertoire and recital literature as well as competing in vocal competitions.
 In 2020, she was awarded 7th place in the Denver Lyric Opera Guild Competition for Colorado Singers.
-Zoë obtained her bachelor’s degree in Music from Loyola University New Orleans in 2017 and she graduated with her master’s degree in vocal performance from Lamont School of Music at the University of Denver in the 2021.
+Zoë obtained her bachelor’s degree in music from Loyola University New Orleans in 2017 and she graduated with her master’s degree in vocal performance from Lamont School of Music at the University of Denver in the 2021.
 This year, Zoë is excited to return to the Miami Classical Music Festival to sing the role of Tytania in Benjamin Britten’s opera, A Midsummer Night’s Dream.